Kang-Ji-2048/Kang-Ji-2048/README.md

 ## Hi there 👋

-I'm a 2nd year student at UCL studying Bsc Data Science, I really like machine learning/general algorithm approaches that either take inspiration from nature (eg the Ant algorithm) or are elegant in their simplicity (eg, MENACE).
+I'm a 2nd year Bsc Data Science student at UCL, I really like machine learning/general algorithm approaches that either take inspiration from nature (eg the Ant algorithm) or are otherwise elegant in their approach (eg, MENACE).
 I'm also interested in the way generating functions are able to store so much information as well as their uniqueness.
-I am also interested in approaches/corrections for (arbritrary) decisions, such as the 5% significance level\
+I am also interested in approaches/corrections for (arbritrary) decisions, such as the 5% significance level and various corrections.\
 Outside of stats and coding, I enjoy baking, playing badminton and taking long walks and spending time with my 🐐

 ### Projects and fun competitions (in order of value)
-- TSP modelling for Badminton footwork (Ant algorithm, simulated annealing, Concorde) FILE HERE
+- TSP modelling for Badminton footwork (Ant algorithm, simulated annealing, Concorde)
-- MySQL Charity Database Design for Tracking SDGs FILE HERE
+- Hospital General Information and statistics scraping and data wrangling (Mainly BS4 and Selenium for scraping and pandas for wrangling)
-- CanSat competition in conjunction with ESA
+- CanSat competition with The European Space Agency (ESA)
+- MYSQL Charity database design and implementation for tracking SDGs
-- Linear Analysis of Archivex physics papers
+- Statistical analysis of ArXiv physics papers over time
-- Themepark Modelling with Python
+- Themepark modelling with Python (OOP)

 ### Learning 🎓
-I am currently earning about (ethical) webscraping in my free time as well as trying to bake a souffle.\
+I am currently learning about (ethical) webscraping in my free time as well as trying to bake a souffle.\
 I am also trying to create a new generating function

 ### Skills and Qualifications